Man-looking-at-the-camera-through-a-magnifying-glass

 The first rule of copywriting

-Everything you write should be focused on the people you want to read it.
+That’s right.
+Everything you put out there should be focused on the people you want to read it.

-So if your copy is all about you, what you do and how amazing you are, you might want to rethink that.
+So if your copy is all about you and how amazing you are… you might want to rethink that.

-Because what your ideal customers really want to read about is what’s in it for them.
+Because what your ideal customer really wants is to read about is what’s in it for them.

 Businessman and woman shaking hands